-- Step 1 De Minimis we have a large number of suppliers across our group, so we set a de minimis level of €10,000 annual spend, below which we do not make detailed enquiries into modern slavery.
-Given that our total annual spend with suppliers is over €100 million, this represents less than 0.01%. - Step 2 High Risk Countries using the Global Slavery Index published by the Walk Free Foundation, we then assess our remaining suppliers based on the country in which they have their main supply base for our business supplies.
-If that country is in the Top 50 (i.e. worst) countries in the Index, we score it as High risk; if it is in the next 50-100 places in the Index we score it as Medium risk; and below that level we score the country as Low Risk - Step 3 High Risk Industries having identified suppliers in high risk countries, we also assess whether they are in high risk industries in those countries, by reference to the 'Understanding Industry Risk' tool that is also published by the Walk Free Foundation. - Step 4 Total Score if we assess a supplier as high risk for both country and industry or one high and one medium, then we ask the supplier to complete a self-assessment questionnaire (see below).
+Step 1 - De Minimis - we have a large number of suppliers across our group, so we set a de minimis level of €10,000 annual spend, below which we do not make detailed enquiries into modern slavery.
+Given that our total annual spend with suppliers is over €100 million, this represents less than 0.01%.

+Step 2 - High Risk Countries - using the Global Slavery Index published by the Walk Free Foundation, we then assess our remaining suppliers based on the country in which they have their main supply base for our business supplies.
+If that country is in the Top 50 (ie worst) countries in the Index, we score it as High risk; if it is in the next 50-100 places in the Index we score it as Medium risk; and below that level we score the country as Low Risk

+Step 3 - High Risk Industries - having identified suppliers in high risk countries, we also assess whether they are in high risk industries in those countries, by reference to the 'Understanding Industry Risk' tool that is also published by the Walk Free Foundation.

+Step 4 - Total Score -if we assess a supplier as high risk for both country and industry, or one high and one medium, then we ask the supplier to complete a self-assessment questionnaire (see below).
 For all other suppliers, we continue to ask them to sign our Code of Business Conduct and Ethics ('Code of Conduct').
 This expressly prohibits the use of slavery or human trafficking and requires that all persons involved in the sourcing, supply and production of our products, whether our employees or not, are treated with dignity and respect.
 Our suppliers are required to comply with our Code of Conduct as a condition of doing business with us.
+We also encourage our suppliers to formalise their own processes for ensuring there is no abuse or exploitation in their business or supply chain, by participation in organisations such as the Supplier Ethical Data Exchange (SEDEX), IFS etc.

-Results of our risk assessment for 2017
+Results of our risk assessment for 2019

-Using this risk assessment methodology, we identified 11 higher risk suppliers in countries such as Belarus, Pakistan, China and Chile and industries such as sugar, rum production and some gift packaging.
+Using this risk assessment methodology, we identified several higher risk suppliers in countries such as Belarus, Ukraine, China and Bulgaria and industries such as promotional gifts.
 We then contacted each of those suppliers and requested that they complete a modern slavery self-assessment questionnaire.
-We reviewed the responses received and evidence provided and concluded that there were no grounds for further investigation at this point in time.
+We reviewed the responses received and evidence provided and concluded that there were no grounds for further investigation at this point in time although we continue to follow-up with our suppliers and press for further improvements in their processes.
 We will continue to perform this risk assessment and follow-up inquiries on an annual basis.